-- Maximising opportunities to generate income through the hire of the site. - Developing a 'sharper' marketing strategy to maintain student numbers in an increasingly competitive climate. - Seeking 'sponsorship' from the local community, charities, and businesses.
+- Maximising opportunities to generate income through the hire of the site and its facilities. - Maintaining a 'marketing' strategy based on the high quality of education provided by the Academy, maintaining student numbers in an increasingly competitive climate. - Seeking 'sponsorship' from the local community, charities, and businesses.

-The Academy has been successful in securing the following grants to support the students during the 2017.18 Academic year.
+The Academy has been successful in securing the following grants to support the students during the 2019.20 Academic year.